One of the talks that I give is staying close to your kids as they get older.

-Through the years, I have tried so many focused teaching activities and styles, but the ones that work the best in my experience (and lots of testing) are:
+Through the years, I've tried so many focused teaching activities and styles and in this article I'm going to share the ones that work the best in my experience (and lots of testing).

-This is a big part of my teaching time and it is how you take your kids' knowledge from zero-to-whatever-you-decide while staying close at the same time.
+This is a big part of my teaching time and it's how you can take your kids' knowledge from zero-to-whatever-you-decide while staying close at the same time.
 It's my favorite way to teach kids what I want them to know, by having short, direct, and specific conversations.

 Mini Lessons are a huge part of my teaching.
 They're the best way to expand your kids' learning and education without a lot of wasted time, worrying, or nagging.
 I should note, however, that knowing exactly what to say and teach during Mini Lessons can be a challenge.

-Anytime you are sharing important information that you really want your kids to learn you need to be extra aware of what you think and are okay with and not okay with (this can be called your Bottom Lines) and this can be more work than you anticipate.
+Anytime you're sharing important information that you really want your kids to learn you need to be extra aware of what you think and are okay with and not okay with (this can be called your Bottom Lines) and this can be more work than you anticipate.

 But it can mean that you share really nitty-gritty, vital information without spending hours talking at your kids.
 I'm all about adding value quickly—as apposed to spending hours, days, or weeks hammering out the same topic, just tap into Mini Lessons that get to the heart of what kids really need to know.